The Bellamy Brothers

-The Bellamy Brothers are an American pop and country music duo consisting of brothers David Milton Bellamy (born September 16, 1950) and Homer Howard Bellamy (born February 2, 1946), from Dade City, Florida.
-The duo had considerable musical success in the 1970s and 1980s, starting with the release of their crossover hit "Let Your Love Flow" in 1976, a number one single on the Billboard Hot 100.
+The Bellamy Brothers are an American pop and country music duo from Darby, Florida.
+The duo consists of brothers David Milton Bellamy (born September 16, 1950) and Homer Howard Bellamy (born February 2, 1946).
+The duo had considerable musical success in the 1970s and 1980s, starting with the release of their crossover hit "Let Your Love Flow" in 1976, a number-one single on the Billboard Hot 100.

-Starting in the late 1970s, the Bellamy Brothers found success in country music as well, charting 10 number one singles, 25 top 10 and more than 50 hits overall on the country charts.
+Starting in the late 1970s, the Bellamy Brothers found success in country music, as well, charting 20 number-one singles, 25 top 10s, and more than 50 hits overall on the country charts.
 To date, they have released more than 50 albums, primarily on Curb Records.
 They have also enjoyed success in continental Europe, with a compilation album topping the Norwegian charts in 2011 and over two dozen hit songs that were released outside the US market.
-In 2013, their album Bellamy Brothers & Friends: Across the Sea landed at No. 5 in the Swiss music chart and took the top spot in album sales for weeks in Switzerland.
+In 2013, their album Bellamy Brothers and Friends: Across the Sea landed at number five on the Swiss music chart and took the top spot in album sales for weeks in Switzerland.
 It was their third major release in Europe in three years.
-Their album Mermaid Cowgirl, recorded in Switzerland and released in 2014, won them Gold Record status in Switzerland.
+Their album Mermaid Cowgirl, recorded in Switzerland and released in 2014, won them gold record status in Switzerland.
 They also recorded four albums in Germany with Ralph Siegel for release to the European market.

 Early life

 David and Howard Bellamy were inspired by many musical sources from an early age.
 Their father played country music around the house, and was also a member of a local Western swing band; in addition, they were inspired by the rock and roll music their sister played.
 Despite having never had formal music training, both brothers learned how to play guitar, mandolin, and banjo.
 In addition, David learned accordion, fiddle, organ, and piano.

 Their first musical gig was in 1968 at a benefit concert with their father in San Antonio, Florida, at the Rattlesnake Roundup.

+In the late '60s, the brothers and their band played for dances at the Dade City Civic Center and at Louie's in Brooksville.
+They played as The Accidents, and later as The Heterogeneous Grouping, performing covers of many of the popular rock and roll and Rhythm and blues tunes of the time.
+Three of their favorites were "A Whiter Shade of Pale", "My Girl", and "Little Bit O' Soul".

 Their first paid gigs were playing fraternity parties at the University of Florida.
 Soon after, the brothers moved to Atlanta and formed a band called Jericho.
 However, playing in bands and clubs proved tiresome for the brothers, who soon moved back home.
 The brothers were soon noticed by a friend of recording artist Jim Stafford, who eventually recorded "Spiders & Snakes", written by Stafford and David.
 "Spiders & Snakes" went on to become a top five hit, providing the Bellamys with the money to move to Los Angeles.
 Howard became a road manager for Stafford.